ArrowheadFramework/ahf-docker/README.md

 curl localhost:8440/serviceregistry
 ```

-Which should respond with _This is the Service Registry Arrowhead Core System._.
+Which should respond with _This is the Service Registry Arrowhead Core System_.

 ## Building from source